SIMPATICOProject/SimpaticoTAEServer/README.txt

 		You should receive responses with simplifications after a few seconds.
 		You can also open the aforementoined scripts to see how they work.

-	4) [carol] How to test the Syntactic Simplification local server:
+	3) How to test the Syntactic Simplification local server:
+		Navigate to the "syntactic_simplification_server/tests" folder, then run the following commands:

+			python English_Test_Simplifier.py
+			python Galician_Test_Simplifier.py
+			python Spanish_Test_Simplifier.py

+		You should receive responses with simplifications after a few seconds.
+		You can also open the aforementoined scripts to see how they work.

-	5) How to test the main TAE web server:
+	4) How to test the main TAE web server:

 		Navigate to the "main_TAE_server/tests" folder, then run the following commands: